Relevant content, or content that authoritatively connects and engages with your target audience, is hard to create.

 - Confirms a company’s authority on the topic,

 - Includes information relevant to a searcher’s intent, and finally,

 - Matches Google’s preferences when ranking pages for specific keywords.

 In this post, I'll expand on this issue and show you how to create relevant content that meets the direct needs of your target audience.
-I'll also share the best way to do this with the tools you have at your disposal or within the seoClarity platform through Content Fusion - an AI-powered content writer designed to help you create engaging content that can succeed in search.
+I'll also share the best way to do this with the optimization tools you have at your disposal, and within the seoClarity platform.

 First, let’s get a broader perspective on why some enterprise brands struggle so much with creating content that the audience actually desires.